Nancy Pelosi: Early life and education

 Nancy Pelosi was born in Baltimore, Maryland, to an Italian-American family.
-She was the only daughter and the youngest of seven children of Annunciata M. "Nancy" D'Alesandro (née Lombardi) and Thomas D'Alesandro Jr. Her mother was born in Fornelli, Isernia, Molise, in Southern Italy, and immigrated to the U.S. in 1912; her father traced his Italian ancestry to Genoa, Venice and Abruzzo.
-When Pelosi was born, her father was a Democratic congressman from Maryland.
-He became Baltimore mayor seven years later.
+She was the only daughter and the youngest of six children of Annunciata M. "Nancy" D'Alesandro (née Lombardi) and Thomas D'Alesandro Jr. Her mother, originating from Fornelli, Southern Italy, emigrated to the U.S. in 1912; her father traced his Italian ancestry to Genoa, Venice and Abruzzo.

+At the time of Pelosi's birth, her father was a Democratic congressman representing Maryland.
+He became mayor of Baltimore seven years later.
 Pelosi's mother was also active in politics, organizing Democratic women and teaching her daughter political skills.
-Pelosi's brother, Thomas D'Alesandro III, also a Democrat, was elected Baltimore City Council president and later served as mayor from 1967 to 1971.

-Pelosi helped her father at his campaign events, and she attended President John F. Kennedy's inaugural address in January 1961.
+Her brother, Thomas D'Alesandro III, a Democrat, was elected Baltimore City Council president and later mayor, serving from 1967 to 1971.
+As a child, Pelosi helped her father at his campaign events.
+Her affiliation with liberalism sprouted in the 1960s; she was particularly impressed by President John F. Kennedy's inaugural address.

 In 1958, Pelosi graduated from the Institute of Notre Dame, an all-girls Catholic high school in Baltimore.
-In 1962, she graduated from Trinity College in Washington, D.C., with a Bachelor of Arts in political science.
-Pelosi interned for Senator Daniel Brewster (D-Maryland) in the 1960s alongside future House Majority Leader Steny Hoyer.
+She graduated from Trinity College four years later with a Bachelor of Arts in political science.
+Pelosi interned for Maryland senator Daniel Brewster in the 1960s alongside future House majority leader Steny Hoyer.

 Early career

-After moving to San Francisco, Pelosi became friends with 5th district congressman Phillip Burton and began working her way up in Democratic politics.
+After moving to San Francisco, Pelosi became friends with 5th district congressman Phillip Burton.
 In 1976, she was elected as a Democratic National Committee member from California, a position she would hold until 1996.
-She was elected as party chair for Northern California in 1977, and four years later was selected to head the California Democratic Party, which she led until 1983.
-Subsequently, Pelosi served as the San Francisco Democratic National Convention Host Committee chairwoman in 1984, and then as Democratic Senatorial Campaign Committee finance chair from 1985 to 1986.
+She was elected party chair for Northern California in 1977 and four years later was selected to head the California Democratic Party, which she led until 1983.
+Pelosi served as the San Francisco Democratic National Convention Host Committee chairwoman in 1984 and Democratic Senatorial Campaign Committee finance chair from 1985 to 1986.